C2DH/ranketwo/pages/introduction.md

 ### Insights through crossovers
 The lessons we offer on this website are a crossover between history, archival studies, ancillary sciences, information science and computer science.
 In our view this multidisciplinary approach is necessary to foster a new generation of digital savvy scholars, who ask the right questions when dealing with digital content and are able to organise, analyse and present digital and analogue data with the help of digital tools.

-{: .extra-spacing}
-### Objectives

-Students who complete one or more of these lessons will:

- 1. Understand how digitisation and the web have changed the nature of historical research
- 2. Learn how digital objects are created (retro-digitised, born-digital, converted documents)
- 3. Learn how to question the concept of the “original”
- 4. Learn how information is added to a digital object (metadata)
- 5. Learn how data is published online and made searchable
- 6. Understand the impact of search engines on finding and selecting sources
- 7. Be able to apply a number of digital tools to data in a basic way
- 8. Learn how to critically assess the informative value of a website
- 9. Learn the difference between conducting research in an archive and online
-10. Learn about some basic principles of physics related to communication technology

 ### Key Terms
 meta-source criticism, the creation, enrichment and identification of digitised and born-digital sources,